Unlock Your Adventure: Explore Hot Events, Top Travel Guides, and Exclusive Discounts!

 No matter the specific day when they take place, Buddhist New Year is a time of reflection and renewal.

 No matter the specific day when they take place, Buddhist New Year is a time of reflection and renewal.
 In temples, prayers are offered for a peaceful closing of the year and a hopeful start to the new one.
-Devotees take part in a ceremonial cleansing of Budha statues.
+Devotees take part in a ceremonial cleansing of Buddha statues.
 Others pay their respects to these and other divine beings with lit candles.
 The fact that they also clean their homes symbolizes a fresh start.
 Such celebration extends to friends and relatives with warm greetings and shared meals.

-Related: Which is the Best eSIM for India?
+You Might Also Like: Which is the Best eSIM for India?
 Your Ultimate Guide